 Many INTPs often get frustrated with professions like teaching and tend to bottle up their discomfort, which isn't great for either party.
 INTPs tend to think everyone has the same problem-solving and analytical abilities as they do, rather than understand their individual strengths.
 This lack of adaptability is something INTPs need to work on to improve their interpersonal relationships.

 Logicians are often classified as unemotional or insensitive, especially in times of conflict.
-For an INTP, emotions are void from problem-solving or understanding core reasons behind issues, so these feelings are often dismissed.
+With INTPs, emotions are void from problem-solving or understanding core reasons behind issues, so these feelings are often dismissed.
 This might be offensive for those from a "feeling" type personality, resulting in emotional distancing or an ending of a relationship.

 While Logicians don't mean to be rude or unfriendly, their intelligence and analytical reasoning skills can make them appear arrogant to others.
 They often take pride in knowing a lot of information and don't hesitate to explain concepts to others, which can be frustrating.
 In discussions, many INTPs can find themselves (unknowingly or knowingly) looking down on others who have a viewpoint different from them and dismissing ideas they deem 'wrong.'
 This can make them appear snobbish and stand-offish if left uncontrolled.

-Logicians can also prioritize knowledge and the pursuit of education over the emotional needs of others.
-It's easy for them to get caught up in their own needs and ideas, and this focus on logic with neglect of personal considerations can be highly offensive to their loved ones.
+Logicians can also prioritize knowledge and the pursuit of education over other people and their emotions.
+It's easy for them to become absorbed in their own needs and ideas, and this focus on logic while neglecting others can be highly offensive to their loved ones.

 Most Logicians are incredibly private people, preferring to live in their own world filled with ideas, beliefs, and thoughts over real life.
 While many do allow a select few loved ones to have small glimpses into what's happening in their minds, this is an often rare occasion.